FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   (#link(<b2>)[B2]), and S1 was fixed: `argmax_split()` now counts failed kernel scans, `doTrees()` warns on a wholly dead kernel, and the three tests of
   #link(<negctl>)[section 5.4] are implemented and passing.

-Both blockers and the first silent failure are now cleared, and every `influence`
+- *Fifth pass* --- S2's dropped `cc$bonferroni` line was restored and verified on
-#sym.times `splitter` combination runs.
-What remains is two carried-over silent
+  both distributions. #link(<testtype>)[Section 3.2.1] now answers the `testtype` TODO properly, including why the asymptotic route is genuine COIN inference and why partykit's "Bonferroni" is really Šidák.

-failures, a test suite that still cannot detect them, and packaging cleanup.
+Both blockers and two of the three silent failures are now cleared, and every `influence` #sym.times `splitter` combination runs.
+What remains is S3, a test suite that cannot detect it, and packaging cleanup.
 #link(<mixed>)[Section 5] sets out how to test the mixed-splitter configurations;
 its injection recipes have been rewritten for the string-valued API, and 5.4 is now shipped code rather than a proposal.